 Jennifer A. Eber

 Jennifer focuses her practice on employment related matters, both counseling clients and representing clients in litigated matters before state and federal agencies and in state and federal courts.
-She also litigates general civil matters, including commercial disputes and insurance coverage.
+She also litigates general civil matters, including commercial disputes, professional licensing/misconduct and insurance coverage.
 She has a passion and is devoted to animal related legal matters.

 Jennifer’s experience includes a successful plaintiff action with award of attorney’s fees, employment discrimination defense for small family businesses and national companies, defense of a class action suit against a national company accused of FACTA violations, and complex commercial litigation in state and federal court.